cristian-azocar/microservice-boilerplate/README.md

 # Microservice Boilerplate

-A simple microservice boilerplate using [Node.js](https://nodejs.org/), [Koa](https://koajs.com/), [Typescript](https://www.typescriptlang.org/) and other awesome tools.
+A simple RESTful microservice boilerplate using [Node.js](https://nodejs.org/), [Koa](https://koajs.com/), [Typescript](https://www.typescriptlang.org/) and other awesome tools.
 It's main purpose is to speed the development of new microservices by providing an already configured project, using the best tools and a scalable code structure.

 ## What is included in this boilerplate?

-- A microservice developed using Koa framework.
+- A RESTful microservice developed using Koa framework.
 - All code typed with Typescript.
 - Hot-reload with [Nodemon](https://nodemon.io/).
 - Unit tests with [Jest](https://jestjs.io/) and [Supertest](http://visionmedia.github.io/superagent/).